Benjamin Franklin famously said: "By failing to prepare you are preparing to fail."

 6) Review Your Website and Online Marketing

 Take a look at your website and social media channels to make sure they're designed to attract and educate your personas.
 Is your branding and messaging consistent?
 Are you engaging with the right target audience?
 Is your content compelling and educational?
-TIP: HubSpot’s Marketing Grader can give you a quick snapshot of what you’re doing right, and where you could improve.

 7) Review and Document Your Sales Process